sampaulsen/sampaulsen.github.io/README.md

 - `_pages/about.md` is about page settings
 - `_posts` contains all posts.
 The date in file name sets the post's "post date."
 You can add subfolders to this folder for organization.
 - All images go in `/assets/images/`.
 Try to keep image size under 2 MB for quick loading.
 You can also link images.
 See [post examples](https://github.com/mmistakes/minimal-mistakes/tree/master/docs/_posts).
 When viewing `.md` files in GitHub, click the Raw button to view it as plaintext code.
+- If you can't figure out how to format a type of post, visit [**Here**](https://mmistakes.github.io/minimal-mistakes/year-archive/) for examples (this site is the domain of the documentation being refrenced).
+Note the final portion of the URL of the post of intrest.
+Find this name in [this section](https://github.com/mmistakes/minimal-mistakes/tree/master/docs/_posts) of the documentation.
 - I added a site icon that appears in the tab on mobile and desktop.
 If you want to change these, delete all of the image files in the root folder.
 Create a new image set [Here](https://favicon.io/).
 Extract the download and copy the photos to the root website directory.
 - Delete everything and paste the html code snippet given by the Favicon generator into this file `/_includes/custom.html`.
 Mine was